 He watched them patiently.
 Harry's fear had long ago been replaced by a sense of pity.
 Destruction was a mercy for these abominations.

 He unleashed a silent bombarda at the ground in front of the tide of bodies.
 The wooden floor exploded in a shower of splintered planks, sending the front runners flying back, and trampled underfoot as their brethren surged forward.
-The next inferi to cross the boundary of the splintered floor received a cutter to the neck, severing the head completely in a bloody spray.
+An inferi clambered over the boundary of the splintered floor, and a cutting curse slammed into its neck, severing its head completely in a bloody spray.

 They were horrifying creations, abhorrent violations of the human soul.
 But hardly durable.